-The current treatment capacity of the Nsezi WTP is 205 $M\ell$ /day.
-The Nsezi WTP is operating at an average of 190 $M\ell$ /day (CoU IWA water balance spreadsheet, March 2020) which is 95% of its maximum design capacity.
+The current treatment capacity of the Nsezi WTP is 205 M l /day.
+The Nsezi WTP is operating at an average of 190 M l /day (CoU IWA water balance spreadsheet, March 2020, no further information was available at this time) which is 95% of its maximum design capacity.
 This is equivalent to its design capacity.

 After consolidation of the WTPs, Nsezi WTP will supply the southern areas of CoU.
 The Ngwelezane, eSikhaleni and Mzingazi Water Treatment Plant Supply zones are planned to eventually be supplied from Nsezi WTP.
-The long term demand is anticipated to be approximately 240 Ml/day.
-Included in this estimate is the supply of 90 Ml/day and 21 Ml/day to Mondi and Foskor respectively.
+The long term demand is anticipated to be approximately 240 M l /day.
+Included in this estimate is the supply of 90 M l /day and 21 M l /day to Mondi and Foskor respectively.
 Richards Bay Minerals utilises raw water and is excluded from these demands.
 This should, however, need to be considered in the resource calculations.